courage007/AngularTree/README.md

 - [Common Tree Component for Angular2 Plus](#common-tree-component-for-angular2-plus)

 # Introduction and Features
 Using this Module you can utilize an Angular Tree Component in Angular 2+.
 Feel free to contribute, raise feature requests and make it better.
-Here is the main Feature:
+Here is the main Features:
 **1. toggle: expand or collapse**
 **2. active: active or deactive**
-**3. focuse: focuse or blur**
+**3. focus: focus or blur**
 **4. keys operations:down | up |  left | right | space | enter**
 **5. node operation api: add node | remove node**
+**6. contextmenu demo added by catching up with the ContextMenu event**

 # Common Tree Component for Angular2 Plus